 - The other driver

 - Any bystanders

-If anyone is injured, try to keep them immobilized and in the same position if it is safe to do so.
-Call for emergency services and request an ambulance.
+If someone is injured, it is important to keep them immobilized and in a safe position, if possible.
+Immediately call emergency services and request an ambulance.

 File an Accident Report

-Exchange information with the other driver to identify each other and to file an insurance claim.
-Try to get the following information from the other driver:
+Exchange all relevant information with the other driver to identify each other and to file an auto insurance claim.
+Try to get the following information:

 - Phone number

 - Make and model of vehicle

 - Vehicle owner’s name

 - Insurance company and insurance policy number from their insurance card